 If a match is not found and the CSE is not the IN-CSE and the CSE receives the request from its registrar CSE, then the CSE shall not forward the request and it shall respond with an error using Response Status Code "NOT_FOUND".

 If the Request Expiration Timestamp, Result Expiration Timestamp or Operation Execution Time is set in the request, the receiver CSE should forward the request before the earliest of the times.
 If the any of the timestamps are in the past, it shall reject the request with a "REQUEST_TIMEOUT" Response Status Code parameter value and not forward the request.

+When a receiver CSE forwards a request or response it should include all of the parameters of the original message unless otherwise described in this section.

 A receiver CSE shall remove the Release Version Indicator from the request or response before retargeting a primitive to a Release 1 entity.